ccg-esb-lab/profileAA/README.md

 # profileAA
-Scripts and data necessary to produce figures in "Dynamic proteome allocation regulates the profile of interaction of auxotrophic bacterial consortia".
+Scripts and data necessary to produce figures in "_Dynamic proteome allocation regulates the profile of interaction of auxotrophic bacterial consortia_".
 D Reyes-González, H De Luna-Valenciano, J Utrilla, M Sieber, R Peña-Miller & A Fuentes-Hernández

 The following Jupyter Notebooks are coded in Julia and can be found in code/jl-files/